Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Well-posedness of doubly reflected -BSDEs

-Building upon Lemma \ref{Y^{n,m}}, Lemma \ref{Y^{n,m}-U}, Lemma \ref{A^{n,m,+},Z^{n,m},K^{n,m}} and the statements (a), (b), we have the following result. \begin{lemma} For any $2\leq \alpha<\beta$, there exists a constant $C$ independent of $n$, such that
+By Lemma \ref{est-Y}, Lemma \ref{Y^{n,m}-U}, and Lemma \ref{A^{n,m,+},Z^{n,m},K^{n,m}}, together with Equation \eqref{statementB}, we have the following result. \begin{lemma} Assuming that $\xi$, $f$, $g$, $L$, and $U$ satisfy Assumptions (H2)-(H3) and (A1)-(A2).
+There exists a constant $C$ independent of $n$, such that for any $2\leq \alpha<\beta$,

 \end{lemma}